paul-bennett/juggle/README.md

     limitations under the License.
 -->

-# Juggle: an API search tool for Java
+# Juggle: a declarative search tool for Java

 Juggle searches Java libraries for types and members that match a given declaration.